mdsameer-sys/Business_Insights_360_Project/README.md

 # 📌 Project Overview

 In today’s fast-paced business environment, organizations that rely on intuition alone often struggle to scale efficiently.
-As Atliq expanded its global footprint in the electronics industry, the need for a unified, intelligence-driven decision-making ecosystem became increasingly critical.
+As Atliq Hardware  expanded its global footprint in the electronics and Goods Market industry, the need for a unified, intelligence-driven decision-making ecosystem became increasingly critical.

 **Business Insights 360** was designed as an enterprise-grade business intelligence solution that transforms complex business data into clear, actionable insights for decision-makers across the organization.